wareya/BBAE/design.md

 Pointer aliasing:

-- Pointers of unknown origin are assumed to be able to alias any pointer that they capture.
+- Pointers of unknown origin are assumed to be able to alias any pointer that they capture or may capture, including all other pointers of unknown origin.
-- Pointers derived from stack_slot are assumed to alias only pointers derived from the same stack slot.
+- Pointers derived from `stack_slot` are assumed to alias only pointers derived from the same stack slot.
-- Pointers derived from symbol_lookup_unsized are assumed to alias any other pointer derived from symbol_lookup_unsized, including other symbols.
+- Pointers derived from `symbol_lookup_unsized` are assumed to alias any other pointer derived from `symbol_lookup_unsized`, including other symbols.
-- Pointers derived from symbol_lookup are assumed to alias only other pointers derived from the same symbol.
+- Pointers derived from `symbol_lookup` are assumed to alias only other pointers derived from the same symbol.
 Additionally, only accesses to the defined region can be derived from the pointer.
 Accesses outside the defined region are UB.
 - Pointers derived from anything else are assumed to alias any pointer whose value they derive from in any way, except for null checks.
 - Blessed pointers (via ptralias_bless), and all pointers derived from them, are assumed to alias absolutely all pointers.